zriyansh/signoz.io/docs/userguide/alerts-management.md

 ## Setting Alert Rules

-You can set Alert Rules in SigNoz in the following 2 ways:
+You can set Alert Rules in SigNoz in the following 3 ways:
 1. Query Builder - This is DIY way to build alerts by selecting metrics from dropdowns.
 You can also set filter and group by conditions by selecting options from the dashboard.
 2. PromQL - You can use [Prometheus Query Language](https://prometheus.io/docs/prometheus/latest/querying/basics/) to write expressions for alerts which will be evaluated in regular time interval.
 If you have set up alerts in Prometheus, this method should be very familiar.
+3. Clickhouse Queries - You can write clickhouse queries that adhere to the SigNoz data model and format.
+The result of the query will be used to evaluate alert threshold conditions.
+Additionally, you can also generate labels and annotations using the results of your query.